microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

 </picture>

 # dsPIC33A Crypto Accelerator Module Hardware Driver and Demos
-- Crypto Accelerator Module will be refered to as CAM throughout the remainder of the document.
+- Crypto Accelerator Module will be referred  to as CAM throughout the remainder of the document.

 # Description
 dsPIC33A CAM Hardware Driver and Demos are a collection of MPLAB® X IDE projects to demonstrate the following CAM operations: